chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 * Service Access Permissions enabled on your IAM user
 * [AWS Command Line Tool (AWS CLI)](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed on your workstation.

-If you do not have the AWS environment minimal requirements, check out the process here to get this setup.

-If you don't have the AWS CLI or the ability to install it, just take the process and apply it to the GUI in the AWS console.

 ### Local AWS Configuration